Our Detailed A to Z of Bar Styles In Europe

 (Dutch, Belgian, Northern France)

 For extra money in the 19th century, people started to serve alcohol in their “woonkamer” which is Dutch for living room.
 Often it happened in a situation when the husband was unemployed, and his wife served the drinks.
+Much of the culture started from there.

 Example: Au Daringman, Bruxelles, Belgium